 See the World Bank DIME wiki for more information on sensitive questions (J-PAL staff and affiliates: see also this lecture from J-PAL South Asia's Measurement & Survey Design course).

 Questions about things people don’t know well

 Respondents may have difficulty answering questions on anything they have to estimate, particularly when they are estimating across time.
-They may be prone to error due to forgetfulness, math errors or weak numeracy skills.
+They may be prone to error due to forgetfulness, computational errors or weak numeracy skills.
 There are strategies you can use to minimize errors:

 See also the World Bank DIME Resources lecture on Survey Instruments.

 Observational questions, in which the enumerator infers something about the subject from observing them rather than direct questioning, mitigate against respondent bias and can be effective in monitoring the program (see the Implementation monitoring resource), verifying the existence of household assets or items of facility infrastructure, and more.

 One possible disadvantage, particularly when assessing behavior, is the possible existence of Hawthorne effects.
 That is, subjects may alter their behavior due to their awareness of the interviewer.

 - Develop detailed protocols and standardized checklists to ensure consistency of information.

 - Ensure data collection of behavioral measures is done under the same circumstances for all individuals.